Motion picture content rating system: Italy

 The classification only applies to commercial releases in theaters, and the law does not require classification of home media.
 Before 2021, films aimed to be shown in theatres were classified for all ages (T) or prohibited for children under 14 or 18 by the Commission for Film Review.
-The Commission could also ask for some scenes to be cut or ban the distribution of the film.
+The commission could also ask for some scenes to be cut or ban the distribution of the film.
+The 6+ classification was introduced in 2021, while the 10+ classification was adopted in 2025.

 Jamaica

 Film classification in Jamaica is a requirement of the Cinematograph Act of 1913, which also established the Cinematograph Authority.